gboeer/gboeer.github.io/drafts/yolo_versions.md

      *(Less permissive, restricts commercial use unless derivative works are also open-sourced)*

 2. **Ultralytics YOLOv3 (2019)**
-   Ultralytics or more precisely it's founder [:octocat: Glenn Jocher](https://github.com/glenn-jocher), initially released their own PyTorch implementation of YOLOv3.
+   Ultralytics or more precisely its founder [:octocat: Glenn Jocher](https://github.com/glenn-jocher), initially released their own PyTorch implementation of YOLOv3.
 This version started as a fork of Erik Lindernoren's PyTorch implementation but quickly evolved into a more polished and user-friendly framework, offering features like pre-trained models and support for custom training.
 A mention of Linder-Norén's version this was based on, can still be found in [old commits of the project's readme](https://github.com/ultralytics/yolov3/commit/c3731591aff0e65aeb375a2b0f756bb87a03ccd8#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5R10).
    - **Implementation:** [Ultralytics YOLOv3 GitHub Repository](https://github.com/ultralytics/yolov3)
    - **License:** [GPL-3.0](https://github.com/ultralytics/yolov3/blob/master/LICENSE)
      *(Less permissive, restricts commercial use unless derivative works are also open-sourced)*